Tanzania Safari Tours 2018

 Due to its diversity of ecosystems, the park is a home to the most famous big five mammals that feature in the most travelers bucket list; they include lion, leopard, elephant, buffalo and the Black Rhinos.
 Other globally threatened species of safari animals include African hunting Dog, cheetahs, spotted hyenas, jackals, bat eared fox and other hoofed mammals such as large herds of antelopes, zebras, Thompson’s grant gazelles, the popular wildebeests.

-This Tanzania safari park is also a birders paradise with 500 species of birds that are mostly sighted along the riverine forests and swampy areas of the park.
+This Tanzanian park is also a birders paradise with 500 species of birds that are mostly sighted along the riverine forests and swampy areas of the park.

 The park was established in 1951, located in North West part of Tanzania on the northern Kenyan border where the un fenced plains join the Maasai Mara reserve in Kenya, in the southwest is the Maswa game reserve, and to the west is the Ikonrongo and Grumeti reserves and the Loliondo game control area in the north east, together these reserves combine to form the greater Serengeti ecosystems.
 The park is further sub divided into 3 sections each with unique landscapes including the western section where the Grumeti River teemed with Nile crocodiles and swampy Savannah